sevyharris/MonteCoffee/documentation/tutorials/coox.rst

          sites.append(Site(stype=0,
                            covered=0, ind=i))

-Here, the block :code:`ind=[i]` stores the index of the atom in the :class:`ASE.Atoms` object on the :class:`NeighborKMC.user_sites.Site` object, which can be later on used to write out `.traj`-files during the simulation.
+Here, the block :code:`ind=i` stores the index of the atom in the :class:`ASE.Atoms` object on the :class:`NeighborKMC.user_sites.Site` object, which can be later on used to write out `.traj`-files during the simulation.

 Now the :class:`NeighborKMC.user_system.System` object can be defined from the collection of sites: